yqoliviagao/DN-Prediction-Model/README.md

 1. Place the `dataset.xlsx` and `selected_feats.csv` files in the same directory as the Jupyter notebook.
 2. Run each cell in the notebook sequentially.
 3. The final predictions will be saved to a CSV file named `selected_prediction.csv`.

-## Model Performance

-The model's performance is evaluated using various metrics, including R2, MAE, and RMSE.
-The results are saved to a CSV file named `best_results_r2_mae_rmse.csv`.

-## SHAP Values

-The SHAP values are calculated for each feature and visualized using a swarm plot.
-The plots are saved as PDF files.

-## Predictions

-The stacking model is used to make predictions on new data.
-The predictions are saved to a CSV file named `selected_prediction.csv`.

-## Disclaimer

-This README file is generated based on the provided code and may not cover all the details.
-It is essential to review the code and understand each section's purpose before running it.

-# README for Stacking Model

-## Data

-The dataset used for training and evaluating the model is expected to be in an Excel file named `dataset.xlsx`.
-This file should contain the target variable in one column and the corresponding features in the other columns.
-Additionally, a CSV file named `selected_feats.csv` should list the selected features for modeling.

 ## Running the Code